beefbones/readme-template-generator/README.md

   To install, open the integrated terminal for the application, run 'npm install', then initialize the application using 'node index.js'

   ## Usage
-  run 'node index.js' in the terminal, and follow the prompts
+  Run 'node index.js' in the terminal, and follow the prompts Or watch this video to see the application being used [Link](https://drive.google.com/file/d/1vLHCX85MAgWO0xaBTTOZzUcAkI1eiKWU/view)

   ## License
     This project is covered under the MIT license.
 To learn more about what this means, click the license badge at the top.